Earth Day Clean-Up

 District 1's Earth Day Litter Clean-Up event has been happening for over 20 years and is a chance for friends, neighbors, and co-workers to help clean up our community.
 Individuals and groups of all ages and sizes can volunteer to help.
-The more people that help out, the more litter we can remove from our community’s streets, road sides, and parks!
+With more volunteers, we can we can remove more litter from our community’s streets, road sides and parks.

 The event began in 1993 when a group of Battle Creek area residents coordinated a small clean-up effort in the park areas adjacent to their neighborhood.
 Since that time, the Battle Creek Clean-Up has grown to over 300 volunteers who collect several tons of trash and debris each year!